EchoMAV/donington_docs/docs/userguide.md

 ## Cellular Modem Installation

 The Donington system is compatible with Sierra Wireless M.2 3052 modems, such as the EM9191.
-Using other modems may not work without configuration changes due to the way other modems detect the precense of SIM cards.
+Using other modems may not work without configuration changes due to the way other modems detect the presense of SIM cards and other critical functionality.

 When installling a cellular modem, care must be provided to also install the heatsink kit.
 This kit works by placing a thermal bad under the modem, which couples heat to a copper pour on the Doningnton carrier board.
 On the top side of the Donington carrier board, a heaetsink is placed using thermal conductive epoxy.
 Failure to properly heatsink the Cellular modem may result in throttling, especially during data uploads (such as video streaming).